Were You Injured In A Motor Vehicle Accident And Not At Fault

 - Being sideswiped: If another driver changes lanes without signaling or checking blind spots, they could be held liable.

-- Intersection crashes: Drivers who run red lights or fail to yield can be considered at fault for causing the accident.
+- Intersection crashes: Drivers who run red lights or fail to yield can be considered at fault for causing the accident involving other car.

 Even if fault seems clear to you at the time, it helps to gather as much evidence as possible.
 That includes photos of the scene, witness statements, and a motor vehicle accident police report.
 A police report is crucial evidence for insurance and legal claims after an accident.
 To learn more about specific fault scenarios, you might explore not at fault motor vehicle accident so you know precisely where you stand.